tokorom/action-slack-incoming-webhook/README.md

   <a href="https://github.com/actions/javascript-action/actions"><img alt="javscript-action status" src="https://github.com/actions/javascript-action/workflows/units-test/badge.svg"></a>
 </p>

-# Slack Incoming Webhook for GitHub Actions
+# GitHub Action for Slack Incoming Webhook

 ## Feature

-- Use Incoming Webhooks on Slack App
+- Send a message using Incoming Webhooks on Slack App
     - Don't use legacy incoming Webhooks on custom integrations
 - You can use the names of the fields in the Message payloads provided by Slack
     - https://api.slack.com/reference/messaging/payload